sketchplugins/plugin-directory/README.md

 - [SketchingOn](https://www.workingon.co), by WorkingOn: Quickly select and share work in progress with your team via WorkingOn.
 - [Sketchplugin Align Artboards](https://github.com/doubco/sketchplugin-align-artboards), by Doub.co: Easily aligns all artboards vertical or horizontal by name.
 Uses the same convention as 'Sketch export folder structure 'parent/child'.
 - [SketchPlugins](https://github.com/eachandother/sketchplugins), by conorluddy: Only contains a single plugin for the moment: Artboards to Pages.
 Takes all of the artboards on a page and create a new page for each of them, using the artboard name as the new page name.
-- [SketchSeparateShapes](https://github.com/pez/sketchseparateshapes), by Peter Strömberg: A Sketch-app plugin that does a ”boolean” separate operation on two selected shapes.
-Like divide in Pathfinder in Adobe Illustrator.
 - [Sketchsize](https://github.com/samlfsun/sketchsize), by samlfsun: A Sketch plugin that lets you resize your design by simple shortcuts.
 Helps you output splash screen and screenshot for app store&google play
 - [SketchTape](https://github.com/rjungemann/sketchtape.sketchplugin), by Roger Jungemann: Connect two shapes in Sketch app.
 - [Sketchy Pies](https://github.com/abynim/sketchy-pies), by Aby Nimbalkar: A Sketch plugin to magically convert regular circle layers into pie charts!